ggandor/lightspeed.nvim/README.md

-The plugin's closest ancestor is Justin M. Keyes' beloved [vim-sneak](https://github.com/justinmk/vim-sneak), in that they share the same basic assumptions, namely: (1) to reach all kinds of distant targets, ideally we need _one_ command that is flexible enough to do the job all the time, and can be invoked/operated with _total automatism_; (2) for that, the most adequate basis is unidirectional 2-character search; (3) the interface should be optimized for the _common case_.
+The plugin's closest ancestor is Justin M. Keyes' beloved [vim-sneak](https://github.com/justinmk/vim-sneak), in that they share the same basic assumptions, namely: (1) to reach all kinds of distant targets, ideally we need one _universal_ motion, with its variations, that are flexible enough to do the job all the time, and can be invoked/operated with _total automatism_; (2) for that, the most adequate basis is unidirectional 2-character search; (3) the interface should be optimized for the _common case_.

 #### Railways versus jetpacks